Francesca-Corrao/RT1_Assignment2/README.md

 ### Node A ###
 Node A is the main node and it's in charge of multiple things:
-* Action client node, it takes from input the coordinates the robot has to reach and send them to the Action Server that makthe robot move in order to actually reach them.
+* Action client node, it takes from input the coordinates the robot has to reach and send them to the Action Server that makes the robot move in order to actually reach them.
-* Service server send when a request is made the info about the number of goal reached or canceled on the topic 'ass/goal' using a custom Service Goal.
+* Service server, it send on the topic 'ass/goal' the info about the number of goal reached or canceled using a custom Service Goal when a request is made.
-* Publisher of custom messages (defined as Custom) on the topic 'ass/pos_vel'.
+* Publisher of custom messages (defined as Custom) describing the distance of the robot from the target and the  velocity of the robot on the topic 'ass/pos_vel' each time it get the new position from the message published by odom.

 Let's see the pseudo code of the Node A, and the code of the different functions used.